EOP-OMB/federal-program-inventory/website/_pon/5ND.md

 ---
-category: National Defense
+category: 2025 National Defense
-definition: 'A beneficiary demonstrated one or more of the following results within the past year: -Completed mission-critical training and certifications aligned with national defense objectives; -Met physical, psychological, and technical standards required for deployment in high-threat or strategic environments; -Demonstrated proficiency in individual combat, intelligence, or support roles; -Maintained deployment availability and role-specific readiness for national security operations.'
+definition: 'A program whose beneficiaries demonstrated one or more of the following results within the past year: -Completed mission-critical training and certifications aligned with national defense objectives; -Met physical, psychological, and technical standards required for deployment in high-threat or strategic environments; -Demonstrated proficiency in individual combat, intelligence, or support roles; -Maintained deployment availability and role-specific readiness for national security operations.'
 focus_area: Defense Capability